carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## Open question: What could be next steps to further improve the model?
+## CHALLENGE What could be next steps to further improve the model?

 With unlimited options to modify the model architecture or to play with the training parameters, deep learning can trigger very extensive hunting for better and better results.
 Usually models are "well behaving" in the sense that small chances to the architectures also only result in small changes of the performance (if any).
 It is often tempting to hunt for some magical settings that will lead to much better results.
 But do those settings exist?
 Applying common sense is often a good first step to make a guess of how much better could results be.